SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Goal:** Implement the core flow algorithm.

 **Files:**
-- `src/main/java/org/sosly/rivertale/worldgen/river/RiverCellManager.java`
+- `src/main/java/org/sosly/rivertale/worldgen/river/RiverRegionManager.java`

 **Flow Algorithm:**

 ```
-computeFlow(cell):
+computeFlow(region):
-    // Classification was set during cell creation based on subcell densities
+    // Region type was set during region creation based on cell densities
     // All terminus types have no output
-    if cell.classification in [OCEAN, LAKE]:
+    if region.regionType == Body:
-        cell.primaryOutput = NONE
+        region.primaryOutput = NONE
         return

-    if cell.classification in [COASTAL, LAKESHORE]:
+    if region.regionType == Shore:
-        // Coastal/lakeshore cells are terminuses—river ends within this cell
+        // Shore regions are terminuses—river ends at water's edge
-        cell.primaryOutput = NONE
+        region.primaryOutput = NONE
         // But they still receive inputs from higher-density neighbors
         return

-    // LAND cells: normal flow rules
+    // Fluvial/Divide regions: normal flow rules
-    neighbors = getParticipatingNeighbors(cell)
+    neighbors = getParticipatingNeighbors(region)
-    lowerNeighbors = neighbors where neighbor.density < cell.density - EPSILON
+    lowerNeighbors = neighbors where neighbor.density < region.density - EPSILON

     if lowerNeighbors is empty:
-        cell.isBasin = true
+        region.regionType = Basin
-        cell.primaryOutput = NONE
+        region.primaryOutput = NONE
         return

     // Sort by density ascending
     sorted = lowerNeighbors.sortBy(density)

-    cell.primaryOutput = directionTo(sorted[0])
+    region.primaryOutput = directionTo(sorted[0])
-    cell.secondaryOutputs = sorted[1..].map(directionTo)
+    region.secondaryOutputs = sorted[1..].map(directionTo)
 ```

-**Coastal cell handling:**
+**Coastal region handling:**

-Coastal cells participate in the river network (they contain land) but are terminuses.
-They have no primaryOutput because the river ends at the coastline within the cell, not at an edge center.
-They can still receive inputs from higher-density land neighbors—water flows into them and terminates at the ocean subcells.
+Coastal regions participate in the river network (they contain land) but are terminuses.
+They have no primaryOutput because the river ends at the coastline within the region, not at an edge center.
+They can still receive inputs from higher-density land neighbors—water flows into them and terminates at the ocean regions.

-During path refinement (Phase 8), the path in a coastal cell terminates when it reaches an ocean subcell rather than continuing to an edge center.
+During path refinement (Phase 8), the path in a coastal region terminates when it reaches an ocean region rather than continuing to an edge center.

 **Understanding secondary outputs:**

 Secondary outputs are NOT water splitting.
 They are NEW RIVER SOURCES.

-If a cell has density 0.5 and two neighbors are lower (North at 0.3, South at 0.4), the cell outputs primarily to North (main flow) and secondarily to South (new source).
-Water from upstream flows through this cell to North.
-But this cell is ALSO a local high point relative to South, so it's the SOURCE of a separate river flowing South.
-The cell sits on a drainage divide.
+If a region has density 0.5 and two neighbors are lower (North at 0.3, South at 0.4), the region outputs primarily to North (main flow) and secondarily to South (new source).
+Water from upstream flows through this region to North.
+But this region is ALSO a local high point relative to South, so it's the SOURCE of a separate river flowing South.
+The region sits on a drainage divide.

 See `Cell-based Networks.md` for a detailed diagram and explanation.